Jefferson Lab Root Certificate Authority -- Client Instructions

 - Navigate to a convenient location and save the file

-Step 2 -- Install the certificate in Firefox
+Step 2 -- Install the certificate in Common Applications

-- Click (not right-click) the link above.
+- Click the Certificate File link above.
 You will get the Certificate Download dialog box.

 - Check all three check boxes, indicating that this certificate should be trusted to: